 CFCC provides in-depth consultation and hands-on assistance to state and local courts interested to implement a unified family court.
 A body of extensive written advocacy for unified family courts underpins CFCC’s work.
-Founder and Director, Professor Barbara Babb, and CFCC staff have played an instrumental role in transforming family justice in Maryland, helping to create and launch the Family Divisions and authoring Performance Standards and Measures for Maryland’s Family Divisions (Maryland Judiciary, 2002, with Jeffrey Kuhn).
+Founding director, Professor Emerita Barbara Babb, and CFCC staff have played an instrumental role in transforming family justice in Maryland, helping to create and launch the Family Divisions and authoring Performance Standards and Measures for Maryland’s Family Divisions (Maryland Judiciary, 2002, with Jeffrey Kuhn).
 In addition, CFCC has provided services to jurisdictions in California, District of Columbia, Florida, Indiana, Louisiana, Maryland, Michigan, Nebraska, New Mexico, Ohio, Ontario, Pennsylvania, Tennessee and Utah.

 CFCC’s Unified Family Court Connection, a twice-yearly newsletter, is the only publication in the nation devoted to the development and advancement of unified family courts.
 It circulates to nearly 4,000 judges, law school deans and professors, attorneys, legislators, services providers and nonprofit leaders serving families and children.